Copa Chile: Trophy

 At the end of the final, the winning team is presented with a trophy, also known as the Copa Chile, which they hold until the following year's final.

-The cup stands 120 centimetres tall and is made of 8 kg of pure solid silver, its design includes the map of the Chilean territory (being four times around the trophy), made with stones of different colors, carved agate, Onyx and lapis lazuli.
+The cup stands 120 centimetres tall and is made of 8 kg of pure solid silver; its design includes the map of the Chilean territory (repeated four times around the trophy), made with stones of different colors, including carved agate, onyx and lapis lazuli.
+To reduce costs, the organizers purchased the silver and stones directly from the National Mining Society.